International Collaborating Makers’

-Makers’ insights into their residency experiences, including exploration of the themes and the work they created during and since, some of which is exhibited at Meet Make Collaborate, are provided per residency project and are expanded upon in the Identity, Collaboration, Sustainability: an online, international festival of craft programme, 27 – 30 September 2021.
+Makers’ insights into their residency experiences, including exploration of the themes and the work they created during and since, some of which is exhibited at Meet Make Collaborate, are provided per residency project and were expanded upon in the Identity, Collaboration, Sustainability: an online, international festival of craft, which took place Monday 27 – Thursday 30 September 2021.

 - Designer Dalila Cruz (Oaxaca), weaver Soledad Ruiz Mendoza, Bii Dauu Collective (Oaxaca) & textile artist Fiona Hall, Camban Studio (Aberdeen)

 - Knitwear designer Kate Davies, KDD & Co (west Scotland) & multidisciplinary designer Pilar Obeso Sánchez (Mexico City)

 - Designer Dalila Cruz (Oaxaca), Bii Dau Collective (Oaxaca) & weaver Lynne Hocking-Mennie (Aberdeen)

 - Interdisciplinary designer Kawisara Anansaringkarn, Coth Studio (Thailand) & jeweller Stefanie Cheong (Glasgow)

 - Designer Prach Niyomkar, Mann Craft (Sakon Nakhon) & weaver Lynne Hocking-Mennie (Aberdeen)

 - Visual artist Andrea Tsang Jackson, 3rd Story Workshop (Halifax, Nova Scotia) & weaver Cally Booker (Dundee)

 - Jeweller Kiersten Holden-Ada, Fervour’s Own (Halifax, Nova Scotia) & artist Louise Barrington (Orkney)